swhobbit/resize/README.md

 This program was extracted from the 1986
 [X Version 10 Release 3 archive](https://www.x.org/releases/X10R3/)
 for use on for vintage BSD 2.11 & BSD 4.3 systems.
-The only change was to make the copyright file a local include.
+The only change was to make the copyright file a local include (and to add this README).

 ## SYNOPSIS